"Tell me what you drink, and I'll tell you who you are," he said, paraphrasing Jean Anthelme Brillat-Savarin, the famed French gastronome.

 Sniff: This wine had tremendously fragrant and complex nose: A veritable bramble bush of dark fruit aromas on the initial whiff that transitions into ripe plum, blackberry jam, burnt tar, and a fate whiff of cinnamon.

 Other Voices: The Wine Advocate gave this wine a mere 88 points, which good, but I thought it deserved better, easily 92 points in my book.
-The folks at Wine Speculator gave this wine high marks, in fact this wine had made James Suckling's Recommended Wines from Tuscany list and gave the 2007 Brancaia Ilatraia Maremma, Toscana with a whopping 96 points.
-I became an instant fan of Brancaia after tasting the 2004 while dining on my trip to
+The folks at Wine Speculator gave this wine high marks, in fact, this wine had made James Suckling's Recommended Wines from Tuscany list and awarded the 2007 Brancaia Ilatraia Maremma, Toscana with a whopping 96 points.
+I became an instant fan of Brancaia after tasting 2004 while dining on my trip to Italy.
+I had no idea that Mr. Suckling thought so highly of 2007 until I wrote this review of 2004.
+So now, of course, the whole wine world will be doing some trophy hunting on this bottle and driving the prices up.

-Where to buy: You may still be able to find this wine at JJ Buckley where find this wine for $50 each.
-A great price, considering I paid about 56 euro’s for my 2004 at the restaurant, so do the math, this is a great deal, but you may want to hurry.
+Where to buy: You may still be able to find this wine at JJ Buckley where this wine may still be available for USD 50 each.
+That's a reasonable price, considering I paid about 56 euro’s for my 2004 at the restaurant, so do the math, this is a great deal, but you may want to hurry.

-My Recommendation: I would grab some of the 2007 if you can and also some of the 2004 vintage which is still available.
-This is one of the best examples of Super Tuscan you are going to find under a $100 dollars anywhere.
+My Recommendation: I would grab some of 2007 if you can and also some of the 2004 vintage which is still available.
+This is one of the best examples of Super Tuscan you are going to find priced below a 'Benjamin' anywhere.
 So if you want to see what all the fuss is about, just use the wine-searcher link on my page to right on your screen and type in the name, it will give the name of all the shops or online stores who stock this wine, along with the prices.
 So this is another of my "run don't walk" recommendations.
-Until next time sip long and prosper, Cheers!
+Until next time sip long and prosper Cheers!